Caleydo/caleydo.github.io/_publications/2015_infovis_vials.md

 # The shortname is used for auto-generated titels
 shortname: Vials
-# add a 2:1 aspect ration (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/
+# add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/
 image: 2015_infovis_vials.png
+# add a 2:1 aspect ratio teaser figure (e.g., width: 1200px, height: 600px) to the folder /assets/images/papers/
+image_large: 2015_infovis_vials_teaser.png

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors: